 - Accepting that it can be difficult to learn how to balance transparency with keeping some information private, such as competitive trade secrets or other unique information.

-In balance, however, increased transparency leads to a more fulfilling and prosperous work environment.
-Open access to information creates trust and builds loyalty among stakeholders, employees, and with the public at large.
-Technology has given us the tools for making organizational transparency easy and convenient for even the largest organizations.
+In balance, however, increased organizational transparency leads to a more fulfilling and prosperous work environment.
+Open access to information creates trust and builds loyalty among stakeholders, employees, and the public at large.
+Technology has given us the tools for making organizational transparency easy and convenient for even Higher Education and the largest organizations.
 And as consumers demand increased accountability, organizations that choose to pursue transparency will be rewarded.